rtadams89/LinkLedger/README.md

 # LinkLedger

-A tiny single-container web app for tracking how everything in your home lab is physically and logically cabled together — search a device, see every port, and see exactly what's on the other end of the cable, including straight through patch panels.
+A tiny single-container web app for tracking how everything in your network is physically and logically connected together — search a device, see every port, and see exactly what's on the other end of the cable, including straight through patch panels.